 |*||Dad loves Kid D more because he lets him get away with more.|

-We explaned as best we could.
-Kid A gets to stay up later because he older and Kid B likes to go to bed early or she would also get to stay up later.
+We explained as best we could.
+Kid A gets to stay up later because he's older and Kid B likes to go to bed early or she would also get to stay up later.
 Kid C does more with dad because they both like the same thing and Kids B and D often join in when they want.
-Kid A is not interest in having mom or dad tag along when he's with a girl, which is most of his free time.
+Kid A is not interested in having mom or dad tag along when he's with a girl, which is most of his free time.
 One-by-one we answered each one.
-I believe when they left the table they had a different perspective.
+I believe, when they, left the table they had a different perspective.

 While I was teaching a seminar, I told this story.
-Most of the participants nodded their heads in agreement; I know what your talking about.
-After the session ended a womam came up to me and said, "My kids know I love then all the same."
+Most of the participants nodded their heads in agreement; I know what you're talking about.
+After the session ended a woman came up to me and said, "My kids know I love them all the same."
 I sincerely believe if you have more than one kid, they will believe the other is the favorite, in most cases, or that they are.